kevinchappell/formBuilder/docs/formBuilder/actions/addField.md

 # Actions -> addField
-At a field to the stage at a specific index or append it to the list.
+Add a field to the stage at a specific index or append it to the list.
 The `addField` action take 2 arguments, the fieldData in js format and optionally an insertion index.

 ## Usage
 ```javascript